 I am experienced in helping clients who are having, or have had, difficulties with:

 You can see more information in respect of my work on the Counselling Directory website, and also on the it's good to talk counselling and psychotherapy website.

-My practice in Finchley, Barnet, North London is within easy reach of Finchley Central (High Barnet branch of the Northern Line) and is well served by bus routes (13, 460, 143, 125 and 326), enabling an easy journey from Archway, Barnet, Golders Green, Hampstead, Highgate, Islington, Southgate, Whetstone, Winchmore Hill and Central London.
+My practice in Finchley, Barnet, North London is within easy reach of Finchley Central (High Barnet branch of the Northern Line) and is well served by bus routes (13, 460, 143, 125 and 326 - the bus stops are close by), enabling an easy journey from Archway, Barnet, Golders Green, Hampstead, Highgate, Islington, Southgate, Whetstone, Winchmore Hill and Central London.

 You can see independent reviews, and ratings, of my work on my google page.
 I also set out below some comments that have been made by recent clients:

 "Relief to be able to vocalize all inner feelings, especially those that have remained suppressed for many years".